A general Bayesian approach to design adaptive clinical trials with time-to-event outcomes: Abstract

 \section{Abstract}

 Clinical trials are an integral component of medical research.
-Trials require careful design to, for example, maintain the safety of participants, use resources efficiently and allow clinically meaningful conclusions to be drawn.
-Adaptive clinical trials (i.e.\ trials that can be altered based on evidence that has accrued) are often more efficient, informative and ethical than standard or non-adaptive trials because they require fewer participants, target more promising treatments, and can stop early with sufficient evidence of effectiveness or harm.
-The design of adaptive trials requires the pre-specification of adaptions that are permissible throughout the conduct of the trial.
-Proposed adaptive designs are then usually evaluated through simulation which provides indicative metrics of performance (e.g.\ statistical power and type-1 error) under different scenarios.
-Trial simulation requires assumptions about the data generating process to be specified but correctly specifying these in practice can be difficult, particularly for new and emerging diseases.
-To address this, we propose an approach to design adaptive clinical trials without needing to specify the complete data generating process.
-To facilitate this, we consider a general Bayesian framework where inference about the treatment effect on a time-to-event outcome can be performed via the partial likelihood.
-As a consequence, the proposed approach to evaluate trial designs is robust to the specific form of the baseline hazard function.
-The benefits of this approach are demonstrated through the redesign of a recent clinical trial to evaluate whether a third dose of a vaccine provides improved protection against gastroenteritis in Australian Indigenous infants.
+Trials require careful design to, for example, maintain the safety of participants and to use resources efficiently.
+Adaptive clinical trials are often more efficient and ethical than standard or non-adaptive trials because they can require fewer participants, target more promising treatments, and stop early with sufficient evidence of effectiveness or harm.
+The design of adaptive trials is usually undertaken via simulation which requires assumptions about the data generating process to be specified {\it a priori}.
+Unfortunately, if such assumptions are misspecified, then the resulting trial design may not perform as expected, leading to, for example, reduced statistical power or an increased Type I error.
+Motivated by a clinical trial of a vaccine to protect against gastroenteritis in infants, we propose an approach to design adaptive clinical trials with time-to-event outcomes without needing to explicitly define the data generating process.
+To facilitate this, we consider trial design within a general Bayesian framework where inference about the treatment effect is based on the partial likelihood.
+As a result, inference is robust to the form of the baseline hazard function, and we exploit this property to undertake trial design when the data generating process is only implicitly defined.
+The benefits of this approach are demonstrated via an illustrative example and via redesigning our motivating clinical trial.